 • In a small bowl, toss chopped apples with lemon juice.
 Stir apples into the batter using a rubber spatula or large spoon.

 • Transfer batter into the prepared pan.
 Bake 45 to 50 minutes, or until a toothpick inserted into the center comes out clean.
-Let cool for at least 20 minutes, then remove to a wire rack and let cool completely.
+Let cool in the pan for 15 minutes, then remove to a wire rack and let cool completely.

 Cinnamon Glaze

 • In a bowl, whisk together confectioners' sugar and cinnamon.
 Add milk 1 teaspoon at a time until desired consistency is reached (I usually use about 3 teaspoons).
-Use a spoon to drizzle icing over cool apple cider bread.
+Use a spoon to drizzle icing over cooled loaf.
 Slice and enjoy!

 Notes